Danira98/kickstarter-analysis/README.md

    <sub> United States Outcomes <sub>

 With the analysis of outcomes based on goals, we can observe that there are a higher number of failed plays than successful.
 The goal ranges that were the most succesful were $0-$4,999 with a 74.5% of success and $35,00-$44,999 with a 67% of success.
+Hence, Louise could have a higher chance of success in her play if she stays within these ranges.

 This data set is limited in terms of the years the data was collected from.
 Although we have a good range of years from 2009 to 2017, it might not be as helpful to Louise since the pandemic has impacted the entretainment industry the most.
 To get a more accurate result, it would be ideal to obtain data from the most recent years, possibly up to this year if data is avaliable and repeat the analysis to see if the outcomes found above are still relatively equal.